 • Covering an unexpected expense before payday

-They are not designed for long-term borrowing or ongoing money problems.
-If you’re already struggling with existing debts, it may be better to consider alternatives or speak to a free debt advice service first.
+They’re designed for short-term use only.
+If you’re struggling with ongoing debt, it may be better to consider alternatives or seek free debt advice.

-Even with FCA caps in place, payday loans are usually more expensive than many other forms of borrowing.
+Even with FCA caps, these loans are often more expensive than other types of credit.

-Missing repayments can affect your credit record and may make future borrowing more difficult or more expensive.
+Missing repayments could affect your credit record and make future borrowing more difficult.

 Affordability

-Depending on your situation, other options may be cheaper or more suitable, including:
+Depending on your situation, other options may be more suitable:

-• Credit unions, which may offer smaller loans at fairer rates
+• Credit unions, which may offer smaller loans at lower rates

-• A payment plan with a bill provider
+• Setting up a payment plan with a provider

-Sarah’s boiler broke down in January and payday was still two weeks away.
-She reviewed her options and chose a short-term loan for £250.
-She repaid it in full on her next payday, avoided additional charges, and didn’t need to borrow again.
+Sarah’s boiler broke down two weeks before payday.
+After reviewing her options, she chose a short-term loan of £250.
+She repaid it in full on her next payday and didn’t need to borrow again.

-A payday loan is similar to a spare tyre.
-It can help in an emergency, but it’s not designed for everyday use.
-The aim is to deal with the immediate problem and then return to a more stable financial position.
+A payday-style loan can help in an emergency, but it’s not designed for ongoing use.
+The aim is to deal with a short-term issue and return to a more stable financial position.

 FAQs